 Under SFAS 153, if a non-monetary exchange of similar productive assets meets a commercial-substance criterion and fair value is determinable, the transaction must be accounted for at fair value resulting in recognition of any gain or loss.
 SFAS 153 is effective for non-monetary transactions in fiscal periods that begin after June 15, 2005.
-The Company does not anticipate that the implementation of this standard will have a material impact on its financial position, results of operations or cash flows.
+The adoption of SFAS 153 has not had a material impact on the Company's financial position, results of operations or cash flows.

 In May 2005, the FASB issued FASB Statement No. 154, "Accounting Changes and Error Corrections ("SFAS 154").
 SFAS 154 replaces Accounting Principles Board Opinion No. 20, "Accounting Changes" and FASB Statement No. 3, "Reporting Accounting Changes in Interim Financial Statements," and requires the direct effects of accounting principle changes to be retrospectively applied.
 The existing guidance with respect to accounting estimate changes and corrections of errors is carried forward in SFAS 154.
 SFAS 154 is effective for accounting changes and corrections of errors made in fiscal years beginning after December 15, 2005.
-The Company does not expect the adoption of SFAS 154 to have a material effect on its financial statements.
+The adoption of SFAS 154 has not had a material effect on the Company's financial statements.

 In September 2006, the FASB issued SFAS 157, "Fair Value Measurements."
 This standard defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosure about fair value measurements.
 This statement is effective for financial statements issued for fiscal years beginning after November 15, 2007.
 Early adoption is encouraged.
-The adoption of SFAS 157 is not expected to have a material impact on the financial statements.
+The adoption of SFAS 157 has not had a material impact on the financial statements.

 In September 2006, the FASB issued SFAS 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans, an amendment of FASB Statements 87, 88, 106 and 132(R)" ("SFAS 158").
-SFAS 158 requires an employer to recognize the over-funded or underfunded status of a defined benefit postretirement plan (other than a multiemployer plan) as an asset or liability in its statement of financial position and to recognize changes in that funded status in the year in which the changes occur through comprehensive income.
+SFAS 158 requires an employer to recognize the over-funded or under-funded status of a defined benefit postretirement plan (other than a multiemployer plan) as an asset or liability in its statement of financial position and to recognize changes in that funded status in the year in which the changes occur through comprehensive income.
 SFAS 158 also requires the measurement of defined benefit plan assets and obligations as of the date of the employer's fiscal year-end statement of financial position (with limited exceptions).
 Management does not expect adoption of SFAS 158 to have a material impact on the Company's financial statements.